8 Billion and Growing: World Population Milestones Throughout History

-We will become a world of 8 billion in 2022.
+We became a world of 8 billion in 2022.
 After passing the 7 billion milestone in 2010, it has only taken 12 years to add the latest billion.

 When Did the World Population Reach 1 Billion?